amazingawwal/Articles-API---NestJS/README.md

-# NestJS Cats API
+# NestJS Articles API

 A simple **NestJS** project demonstrating a CRUD API using Controllers, Services, DTOs, and Modules.
-This project exposes endpoints for managing a list of cats.
+This project exposes endpoints for managing a Articles.

 ---

 ## Features
 - NestJS framework with TypeScript
-- CRUD operations for a `Cat` resource
+- CRUD operations for Article resource
-- DTO validation with `class-validator`
+- DTO validation
 - REST client testing using `test.rest` file

 ---